Sales Backlog stands for the amount of sales orders that a company has received but has not completed yet, also referred to as order backlog or BI.

 Backlog Performance Analysis Breakdown

 Let us assume 40 orders backlog.
-Company receives weekly 100 orders and closes weekly 60.
+The company receives weekly 100 orders and closes weekly 60.

 - Backlog closure capacity: 8.5 orders per day.